Exact solution for wave scattering from black holes: Formulation: Introduction

-In \cite{Suzuki:1998vy}, Suzuki, Takasugi, and Umetsu (STU) showed that both angular and radial parts of the Teukolsky equations for massless field with spin and charge on the Kerr-Newman-de Sitter (KNdS) spacetime can be transformed into the Heun equation.
-This result was further generalized to the Petrov type-D vacuum backgrounds with cosmological constant~\cite{Batic:2007it}.
-The Heun equation is a second-order linear homogeneous ordinary differential equation with four regular singular points~\cite{ronveaux1995heun,slavianov2000special,Maier_2006,Hortacsu:2011rr}.
-There are several types of the exact solutions for the Heun equation, depending on the analyticity around singular points.
-Among them, in a series of works~\cite{Suzuki:1998vy,Suzuki:1999nn,Suzuki:1999pa}, STU adopted the series of the hypergeometric functions to construct an exact solution for the Teukolsky equation on the KNdS background.
+In \cite{Suzuki:1998vy}, Suzuki, Takasugi, and Umetsu (STU) showed that both angular and radial parts of the Teukolsky equations for a massless field with spin and charge on the Kerr-Newman-de Sitter (KNdS) spacetime can be transformed into the Heun equation.\footnote{For the asymptotically flat spacetime, the Teukolsky equations can be transformed into the confluent Heun equation~\cite{Marcilhacy1983,Blandin1983,Gal'tsov1989,Mano:1996vt,Mano:1996mf,Mano:1996gn,Fiziev:2005ki,Borissov:2009bj,Fiziev:2009wn,Fiziev:2011mm,Bezerra:2013iha,Vieira:2016ubt}.
+See also \cite{Vieira:2014waa,Kraniotis:2016maw,Kraniotis:2018zmh,Hui:2019aqm,Bamber:2020bpu,Dariescu:2021zve} for analyses of massive fields in the context of the Heun equations.} This result was further generalized to Petrov type-D vacuum backgrounds with a cosmological constant~\cite{Batic:2007it}.
+The Heun equation is a second-order linear homogeneous ordinary differential equation with four regular singular points~\cite{Heun1889,ronveaux1995heun,slavianov2000special,Maier_2006,Hortacsu:2011rr}.
+There are several types of exact solutions for the Heun equation, depending on the analyticity around singular points.
+Among them, in a series of works~\cite{Suzuki:1998vy,Suzuki:1999nn,Suzuki:1999pa}, STU adopted a series of the hypergeometric functions to construct an exact solution for the Teukolsky equation on the KNdS background, along the same lines as the Mano-Suzuki-Takasugi formalism~\cite{Mano:1996vt,Mano:1996mf,Mano:1996gn} for the asymptotically flat background.
 They derived an exact formula for the absorption rate in terms of an infinite series.
-Their formalism was also applied to the calculation of the quasinormal mode (QNM) frequencies for the Kerr-de Sitter black hole~\cite{Yoshida:2010zzb}, generalizing the Leaver's method~\cite{Leaver:1985ax}.
-On the other hand, in a recent work~\cite{Hatsuda:2020sbn} for the Kerr-de Sitter background, Hatsuda employed a simpler exact solution known as the local Heun function or simply the local solution, and obtained a compact formula for the QNM frequencies with arbitrary high precision.
+Their formalism was also applied to the calculation of the quasinormal mode (QNM) frequencies for the Kerr-de Sitter black hole~\cite{Yoshida:2010zzb}, generalizing Leaver's method~\cite{Leaver:1985ax}.
+On the other hand, in recent work~\cite{Hatsuda:2020sbn} on the Kerr-de Sitter background, Hatsuda employed a simpler exact solution known as the local Heun function or simply the local solution, and obtained a compact formula for the QNM frequencies with arbitrary high precision.